gatof81/AngularAcademyFinal/README.md

 ### Notes

-you can change settings in server/config/config.jsgit c
+you can change settings in server/config/config.js